Supporting the Lyft Community in Canada

 Providing Access to Rides For:

 Volunteers: Across the country, Canadians are generously supporting their local communities however they can — and we want to ensure they can get where they’re needed most.
 Lyft is providing ride credit to the Ottawa Mission, Ottawa Food Bank, North York Harvest Food Bank, Surrey Food Bank, and Greater Vancouver Food Bank volunteers.
-Lyft is also helping VentureKids Canada deliver electronic devices to Toronto students, who otherwise wouldn’t have access, so they can connect to e-learning.
+In addition to local food banks, Lyft is also providing ride credit to help VentureKids Canada deliver electronic devices to Toronto students; help PaintBox Catering, a hospitality hub and social enterprise, provide access to subsidized groceries in the Regent Park Toronto community; and help Vancouver Aboriginal Friendship Centre Society provide essential services to the urban aboriginal community.

 Patients who need non-emergency rides to get to treatment: Due to COVID-19, transportation for cancer patients has become more challenging.
 We are working with the Canadian Cancer Society to offer ride credit to patients who need to get to treatment in Vancouver.